joelek/atlas/readme.md

 ### Stores

-Atlas defines the store entity as an associative collection of fields coupled with a tuple of keys specifying which of those fields identify a unique record.
-The tuple may specify zero, one or several identifying fields and they must all be non-nullable.
+Atlas defines the store entity as an associative collection of fields coupled with a sequence of keys specifying which of those fields identify a unique record.
+The sequence may specify zero, one or several identifying fields and they must all be non-nullable.
 All fields not specified as identifying are considered metadata fields.

 ```ts
 let users = context.createStore({